Home AI/ML Transfer Learning, Fine-Tuning, and Domain Adaptation: A Complete Guide with Anomaly Detection for Heterogeneous Cobots

 return logits, projections

-Before reaching for neural domain adaptation, consider whether simple preprocessing can eliminate the distribution gap.
-This “boring” approach is often underrated and sometimes sufficient:
+Before turning to neural domain adaptation, consider whether simple preprocessing can eliminate the distribution gap.
+This straightforward approach is often underused and is sometimes sufficient on its own:

 import numpy as np